oplS16projects/Mathletes/README.md

 ### Rajia Abdelaziz @rajiaxoxo
 will:
- Implement the functionality to select a charachter, Create a list of arithmetic problems and create a function to display the arithmetic problems successively, Implement a Method to check if the answer the user entered is correct or not, Implement a system to award points to the user, and help Jeremy with setting up the libraries.
+ Implement the functionality to select a character, Create a list of arithmetic problems and create a function to display the arithmetic problems successively, Implement a Method to check if the answer the user entered is correct or not, Implement a system to award points to the user, and help Jeremy with setting up the libraries.

 ### Jeremy Daigneau @jdaigneau
-will:
+will: Implement graphics from 2htdp/planetcute to generate what will act as a game board for the character to traverse.
+Then, implement features from 2htdp/universe to allow the character to be affected by user input to allow for movement around the game board.
+Finally, I will implement collision detection to show that character obtained and item from the gameboard.